UKHO/docs/docs/quality-assurance/safety-modelling.md

  ## Keep it simple

  * To start with have two bowtie diagrams, one for error and one for delay.
- * Use three colours, red, amber and green
+ * Use three colours, red, amber and green (Red for critical threats, amber for serious and green for threats that have no safety impact.
+ * Dont worry about what you use for the diagram - the process is the most important thing.